affinidi/affinidi-trust-registry-rs/README.md

 Replace the `MEDIATOR_URL` and `MEDIATOR_DID` with your own mediator instance.

-For more information on running your own DIDComm mediator, refer to the [deployment options](https://docs.affinidi.com/products/affinidi-messaging/didcomm-mediator/deployment-options/) page in the documentation.
+In order to set-up your own DIDComm mediator, checkout [DIDComm Mediator Documentation](https://docs.affinidi.com/products/affinidi-messaging/didcomm-mediator/) or create one via [Affinidi Portal](https://portal.affinidi.com/login).

 ## Run on Local Machine